 What happens to your event in case of bad weather, or even the closure of your venue?
 These are not easy things to plan for, but they become impossible to manage on the day of the show.
 Plot out your contingency strategy at least two weeks in advance for good measure.
 Even if you plan to cancel the event, you’ll still need an organized method for contacting all of your guests.

 Not Having Enough Help on Event Day

 Labor costs are always an issue when trying to balance event budgets.
 That being said, falling short of helping hands can cause bigger problems than going over budget.
 You can’t expect to do everything yourself if you are the event planner.
-Coordinating employees, vendors, and details is enough to keep you occupied by itself.
-Don’t be afraid to spend a couple hundred dollars to hire additional workers because you won’t be able to once things get moving.
+Coordinating employees, vendors, and details are enough to keep you occupied by itself.
+Don’t be afraid to spend a couple of hundred dollars on hiring additional workers because you won’t be able to once things get moving.

 Not Using a Packing List

 Managing an off-site event typically requires an extensive list of supplies.
 Of course, you usually have several weeks to get all of these supplies in order, but they won’t do any good if they never make it to the venue.
 A packing list provides an instant refresher on the things you need to load into the car.
 Sure, you’ll likely find pens and tape to borrow at the venue, but what happens if you forget your name tags or your laptop?
 Make a packing list and check it twice before you leave.